Frager/CA-Fluid-Simulation/README.md

 ## Adding Static Obstacles

-Static obstacles are objects that block fluids and are not moved by them, like walls.
-Using static obstacles is very simple.
-All you need is one script, the [ObstacleContainer](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Scripts/GPU%20Fluid%20CA/Interfaces/ObstacleContainer.cs).
+Static obstacles are objects that will block fluid flow into cells.
+You can thing of them like walls.
+To set up static obsticles all you need is one script, the [ObstacleContainer](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Scripts/GPU%20Fluid%20CA/Interfaces/ObstacleContainer.cs).

 ![](Images/ObstacleContainerInspector.PNG)

-All the objects you want to have as an obstacle must be set in the "Obstacles" array in the [ObstacleContainer](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Scripts/GPU%20Fluid%20CA/Interfaces/ObstacleContainer.cs) script.
+All the objects you want to act as an obstacle must now be referenced in the Obsticles Array of the [ObstacleContainer](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Scripts/GPU%20Fluid%20CA/Interfaces/ObstacleContainer.cs).
 NOTE: At the moment only cubic objects are fully supported.
 Finally the reference to the [ObstacleContainer](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Scripts/GPU%20Fluid%20CA/Interfaces/ObstacleContainer.cs) must be set in the [GPUFluidManager](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Scripts/GPU%20Fluid%20CA/GPUFluidManager.cs).
-It is also possible to remove these obstacles at runtime, when you put another [ObstacleContainer](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Scripts/GPU%20Fluid%20CA/Interfaces/ObstacleContainer.cs) in the reference field "Remove Obstacles" in the [GPUFluidManager](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Scripts/GPU%20Fluid%20CA/GPUFluidManager.cs).
-Of course, all GameObjects inside the "Obstacles" array of the new [ObstacleContainer](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Scripts/GPU%20Fluid%20CA/Interfaces/ObstacleContainer.cs) have to be in the old one.
+It is also possible to remove and set obsticles at runtime if you have set up another [ObstacleContainer](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Scripts/GPU%20Fluid%20CA/Interfaces/ObstacleContainer.cs) in the reference field "Remove Obstacles" in the [GPUFluidManager](https://github.com/Frager/CA-Fluid-Simulation/blob/master/Cellular%20Automaton%20on%20GPU/Assets/Scripts/GPU%20Fluid%20CA/GPUFluidManager.cs).
+Important: All GameObjects in the "Remove Obsticles" container must also be in the "Obstacles" container.

 ## Floating Rigidbodies